mossblaser/slidie/_sources/speaker-notes.rst.txt

 shown first.

-Speaker note text boxes placed on layers with :ref:`build steps <builds>` are treated as only being applicable whilst that layer is visible.
-In the XHTML output format, these notes will be dimmed out (but still visible) when the layer is hidden.
+Speaker note text boxes placed on layers with :ref:`build steps <builds>` are treated as only being relevant whilst that layer is visible: these notes are shown dimmed out when the layer they're on is not visible.